translation-gang/ru.vuejs.org/src/v2/cookbook/form-validation.md

 })
 ```

 Fairly short and simple.
-We default an array to hold errors and set null values for the three form fields.
-The checkForm logic (which is run on submit remember) checks for name and age only as movie is optional.
+We define an array to hold errors and set `null` values for the three form fields.
+The `checkForm` logic (which is run on submit remember) checks for name and age only as movie is optional.
 If they are empty we check each and set a specific error for each.
 And that's really it.
 You can run the demo below.
 Don't forget that on a successful submission it's going to POST to a temporary URL.

 <p data-height="265" data-theme-id="0" data-slug-hash="GObpZM" data-default-tab="html,result" data-user="cfjedimaster" data-embed-version="2" data-pen-title="form validation 1" class="codepen">See the Pen <a href="https://codepen.io/cfjedimaster/pen/GObpZM/">form validation 1</a> by Raymond Camden (<a href="https://codepen.io/cfjedimaster">@cfjedimaster</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>